nedbat/scriv/docs/philosophy.rst

 ===========

 Scriv is not the first tool to help manage changelogs, there have been many.
-None fully embodied scriv's philopsohy.
+None fully embodied scriv's philopsophy.

 Tools most similar to scriv: